foerstj/pentachoron-garden/README.md

 - Fixed initial roof fade for companions in the Inn
 - Fixed balancing of trolls - introducing the Garden Troll instead
 - Resource update that adds ground holes to the Giant Skrubbs

+Changes in 1.4:
+- Fix for Garden Troll dropping their weapons
+- Fix for Giant Skrubb ground hole in Veteran & Elite